PedroMTQ/UniFuncNet/Workflows/Compounds_to_Organisms_Mapping/readme.md

 ## Executing workflow

-To execute this workflow simply do `unifuncnet compounds_to_organism -i input_folder -o output_folder -met metabolites.tsv -db kegg,rhea,biocyc,hmdb`.
+To execute this workflow simply do `unifuncnet compounds_to_organism -i input_folder -o output_folder -met metabolites.tsv -db kegg,rhea,metacyc,hmdb`.

 The `input_folder` variable should be a folder with one or more protein sequences fastas.
 The `metabolites.tsv` contains a list of metabolites.
 Each line should contain two columns, the first one should have the ID, the second the ID type, e.g.: